Penalty for Breach of Fiduciary Duty

 This specific case happened in Illinois, but it's not the only state to impose forfeiture penalties on those who violate fiduciary duty.
 New York, Missouri, and Delaware all have similar regulations if a person breaches his fiduciary duties.

 If you need help with the penalty for breach of fiduciary duty, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.